HST means Hypertrophy Specific Training and emerged from research in the field of muscle cell stimulation and the mechanisms of cell hypertrophy.

 - 2) Cluster HST

-Overall, four important terms can be identified through the whole system and these I would like to explain in the beginning.
+Overall, four important terms can be identified through the whole system and these I would like to explain first.

-Mechanical load: For a muscle to grow, it must be loaded against the highest possible resistance.
-This happens, as most among yourselves can already imagine, of course, with weights.
+1. Mechanical load: For a muscle to grow, it must be loaded against the highest possible resistance.
+This happens, as you can imagine, by the use of weights.

-Frequent training load: Since many of the processes triggered by mechanical stress such as protein synthesis, IGF-1 increase, after max.
-48 hours are back to the starting level it is most effective to train the same muscle after 48 hours the latest.
+2. Frequent training load: Since many of the processes triggered by mechanical stress such as protein synthesis (MPS) or IGF-1 after max.
+48 hours these processes are back to the starting level, it is most effective to train the same muscle after 48 hours the latest.

-Progressive weight increase: The most important point in any training system and the deciding factor of whether a system works or not.
+3. Progressive weight increase: The most important aspect in any training system, and the deciding factor of whether a system works or not is progress.

 Now it’s time to take a break from training and work your way back to your personal bests.
 In addition, the deconditioning also has the positive effect that in this time overtraining symptoms or minor injuries can be cured.